 October is all about scary movies, spooky costumes and freaky stories.
-But you can have a rockin' Halloween and still pay your respects to these other lonely holidays.
-Take a look at the October holidays and observances that may be feelin' a bit neglected.
+But you can have a rocking Halloween and still pay your respects to these other lonely holidays.
+Take a look at the October holidays and observances that may be feeling a bit neglected.

 World Mental Health Day

-World Mental Health Day was first observed in 1992 and is celebrated every year on October 10th.
+World Mental Health Day was first observed in 1992, and is celebrated every year on October 10th.
 Each year there is a theme to help bring awareness to the world about mental health.
-In 2012, the theme is Depression: A Global Crisis.
+In 2015, the theme is Dignity in Mental Health.
 Find out if your school is planning something for this day and see how you can get involved in this cause!

-This holiday is in honor of explorer Christopher Columbus, who first came to the New World on October 12, 1492.
+This holiday is in honor of explorer Christopher Columbus, who first came to the New World on October 12th, 1492.
 Since 1920, it has been an annual holiday in the United States.
 President Franklin Roosevelt set aside October 12th as Columbus Day in 1937.
 Later, President Richard Nixon declared Columbus Day a national holiday to be celebrated on the second Monday in October.
+In 2016, Columbus Day is October 10th.

 United Nations Day

-It's a night for goblins, witches and ghouls to come out and have a good ol' time.
+It's a night for goblins, witches and ghouls to come out and have a good ol' time on October 31st!
 And it's time for you to bob for apples, carve jack-o-lanterns, dress-up in your scariest garb and head off to the Halloween dance.
 What could possibly make this day better?
 Why, getting free candy just for dressing up in a crazy costume!
-And if you're looking for a bit more info on the history of All Hallows Eve, then check out our Halloween article.
+And if you're looking for a bit more info on the history of All Hallows Eve, then check out our History of Halloween article.

 Have Your Say